Hydrogen Methane Breath Test

-Mention tests for gut disorders, and endoscopy, blood and stool assays spring to mind.
-But what’s bubbling in your gut now offers potentially new insights into common disorders of the gastrointestinal tract – hence the field of Hydrogen-Methane Breath Testing.
-It can help to diagnose several conditions that cause gastrointestinal symptoms and certain digestive problems.
+When mentioning to patients about tests for gut disorders, endoscopy, blood and stool assays spring into mind.
+However, what is bubbling in your gut now offers potentially new insights into common disorders of the gastrointestinal tract (GI).
+Therefore, hydrogen-methane breath testing can be considered to help diagnose several conditions that cause GI symptoms and certain digestive problems.

-Breath testing involves measuring the amount of gases produced inside the small intestines of the gut, following the administration of a test substrate.
-Hence, the idea of alveolar gas sampling.
-The concept being that gases produced in the gut diffuses into the blood stream, and then out again through the alveoli in the lungs into the exhaled air, where it can be easily collected and measured.
+Breath testing involves measuring the volume of gases produced inside the small intestines of the gut, following the administration of a test substrate.
+Hence, the idea of deep lung (alveolar) gas sampling.
+The concept is that gases produced in the gut diffuse into the bloodstream, and diffuse out again through the alveoli in the lungs into the exhaled air, where it can be easily collected and measured.

 When ingested sugars are not completely absorbed, bacteria within the large bowel produce hydrogen and/or methane gas that will be detected in the breath test.
 The poor absorption of an orally ingested sugar is indicated by amounts larger than normal and above baseline levels of exhaled hydrogen or methane in your breath.